Ngarinyin: National park

+Indigenous rangers

+In June 2023, the newly-established Darran.gu Wulagura women's Indigenous ranger team worked in collaboration with the Australian Wildlife Conservancy to survey the golden bandicoot population on Wilinggin country for the first time ever.
+The survey, which was carried out in the survey in the Charnley River-Artesian Range Wildlife Sanctuary, involved trapping, examining, and identifying individuals of the vulnerable species over six nights.
+The objective was to ensure that translocation of some of the animals to the Northern Territory would not negatively affect the existing population.

 Ethnography

 The German ethnographer Helmut Petri, during the Frobenius expedition of 1938-1939, lived among the Ngarinjin and took copious notes on the lore language and mythology of the Ngarinjin, and gathered many objects of their traditional craftsmanship.
 A large part of his material, conserved in Frankfurt am Main, was obliterated during one of the many Allied bombing runs on that city, which razed to the ground the Museum der Weltkulturen, where Petri worked.